lackhand/princess/conversation.md

 ---
 This game is played by a group of people holding a conversation.

+> What is a tabletop RPG?
+> If this is your first exposure, you could try [this page](https://wiki.roll20.net/Introduction_To_Tabletop_RPGs).
+> Welcome!
+{:.aside}

 ## Play Agenda

 One of you plays the narrator and the others of you play princesses.
 You'll work together to have a fun adventure.
-* You'll all do this sitting down at a table (or whatever, you do you), rolling dice, and having a conversation or telling a story together:
+* You'll all do this sitting down at a table (or whatever, you do you), rolling dice, and having a conversation to tell a story together:
   * If something bothers you, say it!
 If someone's bothered, help resolve it!
   * If something delights you, say it!
 If someone's delighted, keep it going!
   * Everyone's here to have a good time.
-Be bold!
-Be curious!
-Be true!
-Above all: be kind!
+Be _bold_!
+Be _curious_!
+Be _true_!
+Above all: be _kind_!
-  * Before play starts in earnest, you'll all write down the genre together to set some expectations.
+  * Before play starts in earnest, you'll all write down the _genre_ together to set some expectations.
 * Each princess' player (also called a princess) is an actor, writer, and fan club for her character (and the others!).
 Not a passive viewer.
-  * Be kind: Share the spotlight!
+  * Be _kind_: Share the spotlight!
 Yes-and!
 Share things!
 Pick up the slack!
-  * Be bold: Act!
+  * Be _bold_: Act!
 Verb!
 Get into trouble!
 Fail!
 Change the world!
-  * Be curious: Take an interest!
+  * Be _curious_: Take an interest!
 Investigate!
 Try out your character's feelings!
 Play to find out!
-  * Be true: Make your princess compelling.
+  * Be _true_: Make your princess compelling.
 Make her passionate!
 Vulnerable!
 Strange!
 Real!
 Afraid!
 Admirable!
 * The narrator is an umpire, stage crew, janitor, and emcee.
 Not a writer.
-  * Be kind: Be fair!
+  * Be _kind_: Be fair!
 Be a fan of everyone!
 Foreshadow threats!
 Celebrate successes!
 Leave hooks everywhere!
-  * Be bold: Cut to the action!
+  * Be _bold_: Cut to the action!
 Find the challenges!
 Find interesting obstacles!
 Keep the pressure on!
-  * Be curious: Don't plan.
+  * Be _curious_: Don't plan.
 Ask a lot of questions!
 Difficult ones!
 Pointed ones!
 Play to find out!
-  * Be true: Make the world compelling!
+  * Be _true_: Make the world compelling!
 Play to the genre!
 React!
 Callback to what we learn!

+> Every player except for the narrator is a princess in this game, though you can call it whatever you'd like;
+> you're all here to have fun and to tell an exciting story.
+> The player agenda (and other rules) are guidelines to help that happen, but are no substitute for talking things out as players and as friends.
+> For example, your table could use [safety tools](https://slyflourish.com/safety_tools.html).
 {:.aside}
-> Every player but the narrator is a princess in this game, though you can call it whatever you'd like.
-> The important thing is that you follow your player agenda!

----
 ## Conversation

 At the beginning of the session, the narrator establishes the scene: